open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>fsGroupChangePolicy</b></td>
         <td>string</td>
         <td>
-          fsGroupChangePolicy defines behavior of changing ownership and permission of the volume before being<br/>
+          fsGroupChangePolicy defines behavior of changing ownership and permission of the volume before being exposed inside Pod.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>runAsGroup</b></td>
         <td>integer</td>
         <td>
           The GID to run the entrypoint of the container process.
-Uses runtime default if unset.<br/>
+Uses runtime default if unset.
+May also be set in SecurityContext.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>